RichardsonDNARepair/POCKET-seq/README.md

 # POCKET-seq analysis pipeline

 MOTREC (Mapping Off-Targets in Transcription Regulation Experiments with Callpeak Analysis) is a Python command-line tool for annotating ChIP-seq peak calls from POCKET-seq experiments with their nearest genomic features, phenotype scores, and Gene Ontology terms.
-It was developed to identify on- and off-target binding events in CRISPR transcriptional regulation experiments (CRISPRi/CRISPRa), enabling researchers to distinguish genuine regulatory interactions from non-specific binding.
+It was developed to identify on- and off-target binding events in CRISPR transcriptional regulation experiments (CRISPRi/CRISPRa)

 ## How It Works